Calathea fasciata (Goeppertia fasciata) Indoor Care, Propagation and Problems

 Propagation

-Calathea fasciata (Goeppertia fasciata) is propagated by plant division at the beginning of the growing season during repotting.
+Calathea fasciata (Goeppertia fasciata) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Dividing the plant at this time hastens establishment as it is in the active growth phase.

 Calathea fasciata, Goeppertia fasciata